 Whether wearing a helmet is a requirement in law or not, it is advisable to consider it a must have all the time you set out riding.
 The helmet protects the head from loose objects, insects, and in case of a fall, minimizes injury to the skull and brain.
 When you set out buying a good helmet, look for a perfect fit, lightweight, and well-ventilated models.

 Light reflectors make a biker visible both in well-lit and poorly lit conditions.
 This reduces the risk of being knocked by other road users.
 A good reflector should be visible at a distance of about 200 meters to minimize the risk of accidents.
-If the weather is very foggy, you might want to select reflectors with filament bulbs easily rechargeable batteries from wall sockets or computer USB.
+If the weather is very foggy or you are riding in the dark, you might want to choose a powerful flashlight by using this link.
+Flashlights are more powerful than reflectors and with 200+ lumens you should be good whatever the weather.

 (iii) Biking gloves